English Grammar Lessons for Adults: 5 Hard-Won Lessons

 What changed for me: I stopped asking "why on the train?" and started grouping prepositions by topic cluster:

-Transport: on a bus, on a train, on a plane, on a bike — but in a car, in a taxi (because you sit enclosed inside, not atop or alongside)
+On a bus, on a train, on a plane, on a bike, but in a car, in a taxi (because you sit enclosed inside, not atop or alongside).

-Location: in an enclosed space (in the office), on a surface (on the desk), at a point (at the door)
+In an enclosed space (in the office), on a surface (on the desk), at a point (at the door).

 Clusters, not rules.
 I wrote them on index cards grouped by semantic field.
 I drilled the clusters, not the individual prepositions.
 Within six weeks, I had eliminated roughly 80% of my preposition errors.